 Financial instruments that potentially subject the Group to significant concentration of credit risk consist primarily of cash and cash equivalents, restricted cash, short-term investments, accounts receivable and receivables from online payment platforms.
 As of December 31, 2019,2020 and 2021, the aggregate amounts of cash and cash equivalents and short-term investments of RMB5,358,181, RMB4,902,826 and RMB3,402,915 (US\$533,991), respectively, were held at major financial institutions located in the PRC and US\$1,098, US\$23,478 and US\$482,491 (RMB3,074,721), respectively, were deposited with major financial institutions located outside the PRC.
 Management believes that these financial institutions are of high credit quality and continually monitors the credit worthiness of these financial institutions.
 Historically, deposits in Chinese banks are secure due to the state policy on protecting depositors' interests.
 However, China promulgated a new Bankruptcy Law in August 2006 that came into effect on June 1, 2007 which contains a separate article expressly stating that the State Council may promulgate implementation measures for the bankruptcy of Chinese banks based on the Bankruptcy Law.
 Under the new Bankruptcy Law, a Chinese bank may go into bankruptcy.
-In addition, since China's concession to the World Trade Organization, foreign banks have been gradually permitted to operate in China and have been significant competitors against Chinese banks in many aspects, especially since the opening of the Renninibi business to foreign banks in late 2006.
-Therefore, the risk of bankruptcy of those Chinese banks in which the Group has deposits has increased.
-In the event of bankruptcy of one of the banks which holds the Group's deposits, the Group is unlikely to claim its deposits back in full since the bank is unlikely to be classified as a secured creditor based on PRC laws.
+In addition, since China's concession to the World Trade Organization, foreign banks have been gradually permitted to operate in China and have been significant competitors against Chinese banks in many aspects, especially since the opening of the Renminibi business to foreign banks which holds the Group's deposits, the Group is unlikely to claim its deposits back in full since the bank si unlikely to be classified as a secured creditor based on PRC laws.